 The goal of every e-commerce company is to maximize the number of items sold while minimizing how much inventory they need to carry at any given time.
 That means it's essential for retailers to understand what drives demand and identify specific patterns in their sales data.
 For example, you might discover that your products tend to sell better around certain times of year (like Christmas, Black Friday, or back-to-school season), during popular events (like sporting games or holidays), or if you make certain types of promotions available like special discounts for limited times only.

-Another critical factor in retail inventory forecasting is finding out which products are driving demand.
+Products driving demand are critical for e-commerce inventory forecasting.
 If one product keeps selling out when you restock it, then it's likely due to factors beyond just seasonality--it could be a hot-selling product, or it could be a seasonal product that is popular year-round.
 This data can help inform your future inventory projections as you determine which products need to be available at all times and how much of those products should be ordered.

 To manage your inventory, you should have an accurate forecast of what will sell in the future.
 This way, you can adjust your order quantities accordingly and avoid any excess or shortages.
 Imagine the following scenario: